Zentelio/Documentation/docs/index.md

 ## What is Zentelio
 Zentelio is a low-code framework designed for developing workflows in applications, services, and systems using a trigger-action-connector.
-Although Zentelio is written in Java, it is not necessary to know this language, as Zentelio operates based on Json, Yaml, and ZScript for constructing workflows.
+Although Zentelio is written in Java and Rust, it is not necessary to know this languages, as Zentelio operates based on Json, Yaml, and ZScript for constructing workflows.
 If required, plugins can be created in Java to incorporate new elements into Zentelio.

 ## Uses of Zentelio
 <img src="assets/WorkflowExample.png" alt="WorkflowExample" width="300" height="275" align="left">